Environment-Agency-Gov/saco-core/docs/fields.rst

 .. note::

-    The Optimiser output tables SWABS_Changes and GWABS_Changes list the impact reductions required relative to a reference (typically the input / starting point).
+    The Optimiser output tables SWABS_Changes, GWABS_Changes and SupResGW_Changes list
-    These tables follow the format of SWABS_NBB and GWABs_NBB, respectively, except their value columns represent impact changes, rather than impacts themselves.
+    the impact changes required relative to a reference (typically the input / starting point).
+These tables follow the format of SWABS_NBB, GWABs_NBB and SupResGW_NBB, respectively, except their value columns represent impact changes, rather than impacts themselves.
+See above for sign conventions.
-    Negative values in these tables of changes indicate that an impact is reduced.

 Optimiser Required Fields
 -------------------------

-As noted in :doc:`tutorial`, some extra columns are needed in certain ``Dataset`` tables before the Optimiser can be run:
+As noted in the :doc:`tutorial`, some extra columns are needed in certain ``Dataset`` tables before the Optimiser can be run:

-    - SWABS_NBB and GWABs_NBB require an additional (boolean) field called Optimise_Flag .
-This field indicates whether a given abstraction should be included (1) or excluded (0) from the optimisation process.
     - The Master table requires a flow target column(s) of the form QT{S}Q{P}
       (for a scenario {S} and a percentile {P}).
 This is typically set by ``Dataset.set_flow_targets``.
+    - SWABS_NBB, GWABs_NBB and SupResGW_NBB require an additional field called
+      Optimise_Flag .
+For the former two tables, this field indicates whether a given abstraction should be included (1) or excluded (0) from the optimisation process.
+      Things are slightly more complicated for SupResGW_NBB, as explained in the :doc:`tutorial`.
+Defaults for the flag field can be set with the ``Dataset.set_optimise_flag`` method.
+    - If any reservoir compensation flow increases are to be considered in the optimisation, an additional field specifying the maximum permitted increase is required.
+This should take the form SUP{S}Q{P}_MAX_INCREASE .